Oracle SQL (Genius Series Book 21)

 Answer – Write the Subquery using a WHERE Clause

-Answer to Quiz- Write the Subquery with Two Parameters
+Answer – Write the Subquery with Two Parameters

 How the Double Parameter Subquery Works